group6tech/diva-docs/app/v2/articles/delete-project.md

 sortOrder: 1000
 ---

-When deleting a shared project, the project files are deleted.
+When deleting a project, the project files are deleted.
 The project's media is not deleted.

 ### Before You Begin

-Before deleting a shared project, ensure:
+Before deleting a project, ensure:

   - no users have the project open in Avid Media Composer, and
   - you've archived the project files.